OhioBob/Grannus-Expansion-Pack/README.md

 7. Install by copying/merging the GameData folder from the GEP download to your KSP install.

-8. For successful installation the following folders/applications must appear in your KSP GameData folder:
-   * GEP
-   * Kopernicus
-   * ModularFlightIntergrator
-   * Squad
-   * ModuleManager

 ## GEP_Primary

 GEP_Primary is an optional add-on that turns GEP into a primary star system, with Grannus as the central star and Nodens the home world.
 If GEP + GEP_Primary is installed in combination with GPP + GPP_Secondary, then GPP is added as a secondary star system orbiting Grannus.
 GEP_Primary is not recommended for beginner players.